aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-bgk-ccamp-merged-wdm-tunnel.md

    +----------+                                        +----------+

             <------------------------------------------------>
-                          Flexi-grid Tunnel Group y
+                          WDM Secondary Path
 ~~~~
 {: #fig-topology-example title="Topology Example"}

-   To configure a network tunnel to interconnect
+   To configure a WDM tunnel to interconnect
    transponders A and E, first of all we have to populate the
    flexi-grid topology YANG model with all elements in the network: